 The village of Garraf is a great day trip from Barcelona, but so is Montserrat.
 Unfortunately, I didn’t make it there, but you can check this post to find out more about the Montserrat day trip from Barcelona.

 After visiting the Montjuic hill, which also offers great views over the city, I decided to walk around aimlessly and to see what I will find and that’s how I ended up at the Jardins de Laribal.

 Such a nice, cool, and cute place.
 There were just a few other people and I managed to find an awesome spot for myself from where I was able to enjoy some more wonderful views over the city.
 For me, those Jardins definitely deserve to be one of Barcelona’s best-kept secrets.
 You will find mostly locals hanging around.

 Very close by, you’ll find Teatre Grec, an open-air theatre built in an ancient Greek style.

 In the summer the theatre is used for festivals.
 When I was there, there were a few locals there reading a book or doing their workout, or people just sitting and enjoying each other’s company.

 Placa de Sant Felip Neri

-The labyrinth streets of the Gothic Quarter can take you to a surprising tiny square.
-Place de Sant Felip Neri is a small square consisting of a church with the same name, a school, which use the square as a playground and a little fountain in the middle dedicated as a symbol of life.
+The labyrinthine streets of the Gothic Quarter can take you to a surprisingly tiny square.
+Place de Sant Felip Neri is a small square consisting of a church with the same name, a school, which uses the square as a playground and a little fountain in the middle dedicated as a symbol of life.